List of Canadian restaurant chains: Lafleur Restaurants

+Lone Star Texas Grill

+Following Val Belcher's retirement from professional football, Belcher began a successful career as a restaurant entrepreneur.
+In 1986, Belcher founded the Lone Star Cafe restaurant with former Ottawa Rough Rider teammate Larry Brune in the Ottawa suburb of Nepean.
+Over the years, it expanded into a franchise business.
+It was renamed Lone Star Texas Grill, operating under the Lone Star Group of Companies.
+As of 2020, Lone Star Texas Grill operates over 20 locations across southern and eastern Ontario, including seven in the Greater Ottawa Area where it originated, as a family-style restaurant specializing in wood-fire grill fajitas, authentic Tex-Mex fare and frozen margaritas.

 Mary Brown's

-Mary Brown's operated mainly in Newfoundland (about 20 locations with 1 location in Halifax and 1 in Ontario) until the late 1970s, when it began expanding in Ontario, Alberta and Nova Scotia.
+Mary Brown's operated mainly in Newfoundland (about 20 locations with 2 locations in Halifax and 1 in Ontario) until the late 1970s, when it began expanding in Ontario, Alberta and Nova Scotia.
 In 2010, there were 38 locations in Newfoundland and Labrador, 30 locations in Ontario, 12 in Alberta and 3 in Nova Scotia, for an approximate total of 83.
 As of 2017, Mary Brown's has expanded into the United States, specifically in Florida.
 Drive-through and delivery services are available at some locations.

 The restaurant chain, started by Newfoundlanders Pat Tarrant and Cyril Fleming in 1969, was named after Mary Brown, the wife of a fried chicken recipe creator.
 The headquarters are in Markham, Ontario.